 As for the 2X points on purchases, anything you purchase in the store will earn you 20 points per dollar spent.
 You can even earn points for buying digital currency.
 So if you are like many gamers who have transitioned to buying games digitally, buy your digital currency here and make some easy points.

-Here is a shart of how many reward points you will earn off different purchases
+Below is a chart of how many reward points you will earn from different purchases.

 |Purchased Item||Points Gained|